Ajedi32/echovr_api_docs/README.md

 A human-readable team name.
 Usually either "ORANGE TEAM" or "BLUE TEAM", but that's subject to change, and may be different during LAN tournaments (though I've not yet confirmed this).

 ##### `teams[].possession`
-Indicates whether this team currently has posession of the disk.
+Indicates whether this team currently has possession of the disk.

 ##### `teams[].stats`
 An object containing data used to instantiate the team's current stats.

 ##### `teams[].stats.possession_time`
-Time in seconds that the subject posessed the disk.
+Time in seconds that the subject possessed the disk.

 ##### `teams[].stats.points`
 Points scored by the subject.